umutevren/blind75/README.md

 # Blind 75 LeetCode Solutions

 This repository contains my solutions to the "Blind 75" list of LeetCode problems.
+The Blind 75 is a curated list of the most frequently asked algorithm questions during technical interviews.

+## Structure

+Each problem has its own directory containing:
+- A README.md file with the problem description and explanation of the solution approach
+- A solution file (typically in Python)

 ## Problems